AlbyDR/rSTEMMUS_SCOPE/README.md

 #### 1.5 Constants and model settings

-Use the function of the family "info", "check" and "change" to get more information about which constants parameters and model setting from STEMMUS and SCOPE can be changed to calibrate the model for the site characteristics.
+Use functions of the family "info", "check" and "change" to get more information about which constant (model parameters) and model settings from STEMMUS and SCOPE can be changed to calibrate the model for the site characteristics.